DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - The purpose is to encourage active learning and accountability.
 Each student begins the course with 10 participation points.
 During class, you may be randomly called on to discuss a concept in our reading, or to share your computer screen for everyone to view while we learn tools and build data stories.
 You do not necessarily need to know the correct answer.
 But if you are not present or not able to participate when called, a point will be deducted from your participation score.
 Exceptions are granted only for documented health or family emergencies, or scheduling conflicts where you have notified me well in advance.

 #### Summary
-50 points quizzes + 40 points data stories + 10 class participation = 100 possible points, plus any bonus points.
+50 points quizzes + 40 points data stories + 10 class participation = 100 total points.
 In this course, unsatisfactory work (below 70%) falls in the D or F range, adequate work (70-79%) in the C range, good work (80-89%) in the B range, and outstanding work (90 to 100%) in the A range.
 Each range is divided into equal thirds for minus (-), regular, and plus (+) letter grades.
 For example, 80 to 83.33% = B-, 83.34 to 86.67 = B, and 86.68 to 89.99 = B+.
 Access your individual assessments on the password-protected Moodle site for this course at <https://moodle.trincoll.edu>.

 Academic accommodations: please notify me before our third class session, and [schedule an appointment on my calendar](https://jackdougherty.youcanbook.me) to discuss how we will implement your approved plan.
 For those students with accommodations approved after the start of the semester, a minimum of 10 days’ notice is required.
-For Student Accessibility Resources, contact <mailto:SARC@trincoll.edu>.
+Learn more at the [Student Accessibility Resource Center](https://www.trincoll.edu/sarc/).

 Religious observances: please notify me before our third class session regarding any scheduling accommodations.

 ### How to Succeed in this Course
 - Bookmark this online syllabus and check it often for updates, which will appear **in bold**.
 - Keep a calendar (paper or digital) to manage your time and meet deadlines.
 - Bring a laptop (with a fully-charged battery) to every class, and turn off distractions to help you (and others) focus on learning.
-Set Notifications to "Do Not Disturb."
+Set notifications on digital devices to "Do Not Disturb."
 - Use a password manager to keep track of your digital accounts.
 See my [introduction to Bitwarden](https://handsondataviz.org/password-manager.html), an open-source password manager with free core features for Windows/Mac/Linux computers, all major web browsers, and iOS and Android mobile devices.
 - Take initiative and ask questions: during or after class, via email, or by appointment [on my calendar](https://jackdougherty.youcanbook.me).
 If you don't understand something, other students probably are puzzled, too.
 Go ahead and ask.
 - Meet up with other students outside of class.
 Create a small study group to review the course material and work together.
 The secret to success in college is teaching yourselves how to learn new material.
-- If anything is interfering with your learning, email or talk with me about it.
-I care about how you're doing in life, not just in our classroom.
+- If anything is interfering with your learning, email or talk with us about it.
+We care about how you're doing in life, not just in our classroom.

-## Schedule TO COME
+## Schedule
-Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET.
-Always look for important updates from the instructor, which will appear **in bold**.
+Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET, with a 15-minute break around 10:30am.
+Always look for important updates from the instructor **in bold**.

 ### Tues 4 Jan
-- Welcome to class
-- Before class, fill out this Google Form TODO
+- Before class, fill out this [Google Form](https://forms.gle/ruvB8YafbyvsSUqcA)
-- Syllabus overview and how to succeed in this course
+- Welcome, syllabus overview, and how to succeed in this course
-- 1-point bonus sample quiz about syllabus, due in class on [Moodle](https://moodle.trincoll.edu)
+- Sample quiz about syllabus for 1-point bonus, due in class on [Moodle](https://moodle.trincoll.edu)
-- Presentation: Why data visualization matters in the "disinformation age"--see HODV Chapter 1 <https://handsondataviz.org/introduction.html>
 - Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
 Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
   - Copy, Share, and Convert Google Sheets
   - Geocode locations
   - Sort and filter data
   - Calculate with formulas
   - Summarize with pivot tables
+  - Match columns with VLOOKUP
+- [Peer practice with spreadsheet skills](https://docs.google.com/spreadsheets/d/1oxbu-wnZ_BXFaoDeKsqRMVpJu8-7d5XBkrhCRpVdLJU/edit#gid=0) in randomly-assigned breakout rooms.
-- Prep for Spreadsheet quiz, to be taken during any 2-hour period before midnight on [Moodle](https://moodle.trincoll.edu)
+- Prep for Spreadsheet quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
+- Learn more about our community partner <https://ctcadv.org> and <https://CTSafeConnect.org>

+### More to come